learnable/visit/README.md

     t.integer  "user_id", :references => :users

 If your database doesn't have a `users` table, search for `user_id` in the `*_visit_*` migrations and remove any foreign key reference to `users`.
-Likely you'll want to add an index to the `visit_events.user_id` column too.
+Add an index on the `visit_events.user_id` column instead.

 My app is part Rails and part non-Rails
 ---------------------------------------
+<code>Onboarder.accept_unless_ignorable</code> decides whether an http request should be ignored and if not,
+queues it to eventually create a Visit::Event.

-In a Rails app, the decision of whether to ignore an http request is made witin the Rails request cycle (<code>Onboarder.accept_unless_ignorable</code>).
+In a Rails app, <code>Onboarder.accept_unless_ignorable</code> is called witin the Rails request cycle.

-But if you serve http requests via a non-Rails app (eg PHP), you can:
+If you serve http requests via a non-Rails app (eg PHP), you can:
 * shove all requests into redis, and
-* in a Rails worker, pass the request in redis to <code>Onboarder.accept_unless_ignorable</code>.
+* in a Rails worker, take the request from redis and pass it to <code>Onboarder.accept_unless_ignorable</code>.

-<code>Onboarder.accept_unless_ignorable</code> decides whether a request should be ignored and if not,
-queues it to eventually create a Visit::Event.

 Developing the gem
 ------------------